UnitTestBot/usvm/usvm-ml-path-selection/README.md

 - `gameEnvPath` - a path to a folder that contains trained models (`rnn_cell.onnx`, `gnn_model.onnx`, `actor_model.onnx`) and a blacklist of tests to be skipped (`blacklist.txt`), also some logs are saved to this folder
 - `dataPath` - a path to a folder to save all statistics into
 - `defaultAlgorithm` - an algorithm to use if a trained model is not found, must be one of: `BFS`, `ForkDepthRandom`
-- `postprocessing` - how actor model's outputs should be processed, must be one of: `Argmax` (choose an id with the maximum value), `Softmax` (choose randomly using the softmax of the outputs as probabilities), `None` (choose randomly using the outputs as probabilities)
+- `postprocessing` - how actor model's outputs should be processed, must be one of: `Argmax` (choose an id of the maximum value), `Softmax` (sample from a distribution derived from the outputs via the softmax), `None` (sample from the outputs — only when they form a distribution)
 - `mode` - a mode for `jarRunner.kt`, must be one of: `Calculation` (to calculate statistics used to train models), `Aggregation` (to aggregate statistics for different tests into one file), `Both` (to both calculate statistics and aggregate them), `Test` (to test this path selector with different time limits and compare it to other path selectors)
 - `logFeatures` - whether to save statistics used to train models
 - `shuffleTests` - whether to shuffle tests before running (affects the tests being run if the `dataConsumption` option is less than 100)